You may be asked to avoid any sexual

 The most common way to collect semen is by

-masturbation, directing the semen into a clean sample cup.
+masturbation.
+You direct the semen into a clean sample cup.
 Do not use a

 You can collect a semen sample during sex by withdrawing